 Now the ends of the segments are located more compactly.
 You can spend the third iteration in the same way, if you see that the conditional centers of the areas need to be moved again.
 In so doing, we can repeat two or three iterations to get the definitive graphical model of language relationship.
-In our case the model of the Nostratic language relationship has the final appearance presented on the figure 4.
+In our case, the model of the Nostratic language relationship has the final appearance presented in figure 4.
 The figure has fractal characteristics and reminds Sierpinski triangle.

 The whole configuration of the aggregate of points for each language prompts us the direction where we have to move the areas in order to place the points forming the most compact graph.
 In so doing, we can repeat two or three iterations to get the definitive graphical model of language relationship.
-In our case the model of the Nostratic language relationship has the final appearance presented on the figure 2.
+In our case, the model of the Nostratic language relationship has the final appearance presented in figure 2.
 The figure has fractal characteristics and reminds Sierpinski triangle

 Fig. 3.
 The model of relationship of Nostratic languages.